Shadetheartist/algomancer/progression.md

 ## Setup Stage
 This stage handles the setup of the game.
 This includes the decision of setting up the game in 'new-player' mode and the selection of which decks to include in the game deck.

+Player's may also choose to bring in their own decks for constructed play, where each player draws cards from their own deck.
+Otherwise, the default, each player using the same central deck.

 ### New Player Mode